A Chiastic Reconfiguration Of Zechariah 1-6

 20 Then the Lord showed me four craftsmen.
 21 I asked, “What are these coming to do?”

-He answered, “These are the horns that scattered Judah so that no one could raise their head, but the craftsmen have come to terrify them, to throw down these horns of the peoples, that lifted [e] up their horns against the land of Judah to scatter its people.”
+He answered, “These are the horns that scattered Judah so that no one could raise their head, but the craftsmen have come to terrify them, to throw down these horns of the peoples, that lifted [f] up their horns against the land of Judah to scatter its people.”

 Retranslation notes for Zechariah 1

-[b-d] vs 10-11 "land" instead of "earth".
+[a-c] vs 10-11 "land" instead of "earth".

-[e] vs 21 "them, to throw down these horns of the peoples, that lifted" instead of " them and throw down these horns of the nations who lifted".
+[f] vs 21 "them, to throw down these horns of the peoples, that lifted" instead of " them and throw down these horns of the nations who lifted".

 Zechariah 2 1 Then I looked up, and there before me was a man with a measuring line in his hand.
 2 I asked, “Where are you going?”